kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Step 5: Rotate the Secret

-The Telemetry manager continuously watches the Secret referenced with the **secretKeyRef** construct.
-You can update the Secret’s values, and the Telemetry manager detects the changes and applies the new Secret to the setup.
+The Telemetry Manager continuously watches the Secret referenced with the **secretKeyRef** construct.
+You can update the Secret’s values, and the Telemetry Manager detects the changes and applies the new Secret to the setup.
 If you use a Secret owned by the [SAP BTP Operator](https://github.com/SAP/sap-btp-service-operator), you can configure an automated rotation using a `credentialsRotationPolicy` with a specific `rotationFrequency` and don’t have to intervene manually.

 ### Step 6: Add a parser